Exact results for boundaries and domain walls in 2d supersymmetric theories

 An ${\cal N}=(2,2)$ gauge theory in two dimensions can be thought of as a dimensional reduction of an ${\cal N}=1$ gauge theory in four dimensions, and in particular contains gauge and chiral multiplets.
 Such a theory on the curved geometries we study is specified by the data

 The gauge group $G$ is a compact Lie group, and $V_{\rm mat}$ is the space carrying the matter representation $R_{\rm mat}$; for each irreducible representation $R_a$ in the decomposition

 we have a chiral multiplet whose scalar component we call $\phi_a$.
 The symbol $t$ denotes a collection of complexified FI parameters.
 If the gauge group is $U(N)$, it is given as $t=r-i\theta$, where $r$ is the FI parameter and $\theta$ is the theta angle.
-The superpotential $W(\phi)$ is a gauge invariant holomorphic function of $\phi=(\phi_a)$.
+The superpotential $W(\phi)$ is a gauge invariant holomorphic function of $\phi=(\phi_a)$ with R-charge $-2$, in our convention.
 The complexified twisted masses $m=(m_a)$ are complex combinations of the real twisted masses ${\rm m}_a$ and the R-charges $q_a$:

 Here $\ell$ is a length parameter of the geometry.
 The vector R-symmetry group \foot{ The axial R-symmetry, which may or may not be anomalous, is broken explicitly by couplings in the action defined on the curved geometries. } $U(1)_{\rm R}$, more precisely its Lie algebra ${\frak u}(1)_{\rm R}$, acts on the fields $\phi_a$ according to the R-charges $q_a$.
 If the superpotential is zero, $m_a$ are arbitrary complex parameters.
 We can regard $m$ as taking values in the complexified Cartan subalgebra of the flavor symmetry group.
 When $W$ is non-zero, they are constrained by the condition that for each term in the expansion of $W(\phi)$, $m_a$ for all the fields $\phi_a$ in the term sum to 1.
 Correspondingly, the flavor symmetry group $G_{\rm F}$ is smaller than in the $W=0$ case.
 A relation between $(m_a)$ and the reduced flavor symmetries will be given in \malpha.